 Everything You Need to Know Before Arriving

-We suggest that you arrive a few days before the beginning of your program.
+We suggest you arrive a few days before the beginning of your program.
 Allow yourself enough time to get familiar with the city and transportation system, move into your accommodation, and set up cell phone service if desired.

-Arriving and leaving Vancouver International Airport (YVR)
+Arriving at Vancouver International Airport (YVR)

-Currency Exchange at the airport
+Currency Exchange at the Airport

-Keep in mind that it is best to keep all your cash, traveler's cheques and important documents on board with you and NOT in your check in luggage.
+Keep in mind that it is best to keep all your cash, traveler's cheques and important documents on board with you and NOT in your checked-in luggage.
 Each year we have students who lose their luggage and are stranded with no documents or cash.
 Be prepared and avoid this situation.